amdp/cooperacynuxt/LearningDocs.md

 In this upcoming lessons we will start back from basic html and learn step by step
 Vue, Vuex and the rest of NUXT.
+Overcoming this last third LEVEL you will start a final level to be part of the real contributors: the DEVELOPERS!

+### CHALLENGE ONE: ONE SIMPLE VARIABLE AND ONE SIMPLE FUNCTION IN VUE

 VUE AND NUXT
 Vue works mostly with pages and components.